katyfelkner/cs4263-rng/PythonInstance/Setup.md

 **For machine type use DebianGNU/Linux 9 (stretch).**
 **Allow HTTP(S) traffic. **
 Click the arrows to expand the settings menu.
-I reccomend setting a static IP address although this is not strictly necessary for testing purposes.
+I recommend setting a static IP address although this is not strictly necessary for testing purposes.
 Click create and wait for it to allocate resources and start.